My kids are getting older and sometimes it becomes a battle to get them to complete schoolwork and chores.

 As an adult, I don’t have incentives other than personal satisfaction.
 I don’t get stickers for cleaning the toilets.

 I have four kids and I just don’t feel the need for charts and schedules cluttering up my wall.
 I want to develop an attitude of caring and charts just don’t convey that image.
+We’ve tried them and I found them to be a waste of everyone’s time.

 I want my kids to feel good about a job well done.
 I refuse to buy into the self-esteem, everybody-gets-a-trophy attitude of our modern culture.
 I want my kids to develop a good work ethic.
 Sometimes that means repeating a task until it’s done correctly.
 I won’t tolerate laziness.
 I also don’t want to push too hard or discourage.
 I will often step back and make sure I modeled well what I want accomplished.
 I will help my children complete the task, teaching by example, so he or she can independently do it next time to a better standard.
 I want to say “Good job!” and have it actually mean something.
 Jesus won’t be saying, “Well done, good and faithful servant” to everyone.